FloatingArrayDesign/FAModel/famodel/ontology/README.md

 A file with extensions .txt, .csv, and .shp that contains soil data may be specified.
 Alternatively, a type array may be used that lists the soils at different x-y locations.
 Soil properties are listed in the soil_types section, which is necessary for anchor modeling.
+Each soil property is a list, although the list may be a length of 1 (homogeneous soil).
+Each entry in the list is the soil property value at the corresponding depth.
+Currently, only homogeneous soils are supported by the anchor capacity models, but the list structure is in place for future model enhancements.

 ```yaml
         ### File-based approach ###